Cybermonkey342/Pulsar2d/README.md

 # Pulsar2d
-Game programming framework for FreeBASIC using SDL2
+Game programming framework for FreeBASIC and FreePascal using SDL2